surajDahal007/Paropakar-Blockchain-in-Charity/README.md

 # Decentralized Charity System(Paropakar)

-A crowfunding based charity system which uses underlying blockchain technology that targets for direct connection between beneficiaries and donors more securely.
+A crowfunding based charity system which uses underlying blockchain technology that targets for direct connection between beneficiaries and donors more securely

 ## Features